-Acer platanoides ‘Emerald Queen’ Maple is a vital and adaptable tree.
-It is useful as a street or shade tree offering a thick canopy of leaves.
-This tree is relatively low maintenance and keeps its shape without the need of pruning.
-It is best to prune the ‘Emerald Queen’ Maple in summer only once the leaves have fully grown in.
+Emerald Queen Maple (Acer platanoides ‘Emerald Queen’) is a vital and adaptable tree.
+It is useful as a street or shade tree, offering a thick canopy of leaves.
+This tree is relatively low maintenance and keeps its shape without much pruning.
+It is best to prune the Emerald Queen Maple in summer only, once the leaves have fully grown in.
 If pruning is attempted in late winter or early spring, the sap will bleed.

 Emerald Queen Norway Maple is an excellent choice for larger landscapes.
 It has no significant negative characteristics, although it can reseed easily.
-Acer platanoides ‘Emerald Queen’ develops a high oval canopy as it ages, with the lowest branches at around 7 feet.
+‘Emerald Queen’ develops a high oval canopy as it ages, with the lowest branches at around 7 feet.
 Planting under power lines is not recommended.

 As the tree matures, the lower branches can be carefully removed to raise the canopy for clearance above sidewalks and roads.
-Acer platanoides ‘Emerald Queen’ can live up to 100 years or more.
+Emerald Queen Maple can live up to 100 years or more.
 It is a heritage tree for future generations.

-Acer platanoides ‘Emerald Queen’ will thrive in urban locations and is incredibly tolerant of traffic pollution.
+Emerald Queen Maple will thrive in urban locations and is incredibly tolerant of traffic pollution.
 As such, it makes a perfect street tree, and its large canopy is suitable for urban cooling.
 Minor problems can occur with susceptibility to aphids and scale that can cause honeydew drip and sooty mold problems.
 Surface roots can cause problems with sidewalks.